 SELECT col1, COUNT(*) AS count FROM inp1 WHERE country = 'the partition I want to read' GROUP BY col1;

 The partition(s) that you want to read is determined by the partition dependencies system and should not be hard-coded in your recipe.
 Instead, you should use Partitioning variables substitutions.
 In our previous example, you would actually write your query as:

 SELECT col1, COUNT(*) AS count FROM inp1 WHERE country = '$DKU_SRC_country' GROUP BY col1;

 Writing into partitioned datasets (SQL query, writing to column-based partitioned)¶

 This case applies if:

-- You are writing a SQL Query recipe.
+- You are using an SQL Query recipe

 In this case, the partitioning columns must appear in the output data.
 Note that it must appear in the SQL query at the correct position wrt. the output schema and with the correct name.

 For example, reusing our previous example, we are going to write the result of the query to a dataset “out1”, which is partitioned by “country2”.